Start here

 Start with the baking temperature and time on your clay line packaging, then use an oven thermometer to compare that target with the real tray temperature.

 Fear of burning is common, but temperature drift and incomplete cure are just as real.
-Package-first baking is the safest baseline.
+Package-first baking is the most conservative baseline.

-1. Temperature: Check the package for your exact line first.
-Many Sculpey lines use 275°F (130°C), but brands differ and should not be collapsed into one universal rule.
+- Temperature: Check the package for your line first.
+Sculpey Premo publishes 275°F (130°C) for 30 minutes per 1/4 inch (6 mm) of thickness, but other lines can differ and should not be collapsed into one universal rule.

-4. Common Beginner Mistakes (And How to Avoid Them)
+4. Common Beginner Mistakes (And How to Fix Them)

 The five biggest beginner mistakes are skipping conditioning, leaving fingerprints, fighting overly soft clay, trusting the oven dial, and expecting one bake rule to fit every clay line.